1. Health Hub

 I’ve found an LGBTQ+-friendly provider.
 Now what?

 Before your first appointment, we recommend that you spend some time researching the office you want to visit.
-Visit the provider’s website, and look at online reviews to get a better sense of the services provided by the clinic.
+Visit the provider’s website and look at online reviews to get a better sense of the clinic's services.
 If you see reviews from members of the LGBTQ+ community calling out inadequate, inattentive, or harmful treatment, look elsewhere for your health care.
 Be sure to check out the dates of the reviews, however, as practices or policies may have changed in the office.

 Want more information?
-You can always call the front desk and ask if the providers in the office have undergone training to provide inclusionary care for the LGBTQ+ community.
+You can always call the front desk and ask if the office providers have undergone training to provide inclusionary care for the LGBTQ+ community.
 Pay attention to whether or not the receptionist uses gendered pronouns or misgenders you while you talk.
 This could indicate that the office has not undergone cultural competence training to serve the LGBTQ+ community.

 Ask questions